i10416/site/docs/about-blog/README.md

 Option 4, Firebase Hosting, is free, fast, and easy, but I'm not a big fan of Firebase.

 Considering these options above, I chose option 3, Cloud Run.
-Cloud Run is loosely coupled with other infrastructure stuffs that it gives me flexibility for build and deploy workflow.
-For example, you can use GitHub Actions to build and deploy your website while serving website from Cloud Run.
+Cloud Run is loosely coupled with other infrastructure stuffs, so it gives me flexibility for build and deploy workflow.
+For example, I can use GitHub Actions to build and deploy your website while serving website from Cloud Run.
 This helps me keep infrastructure as simple as possible.
 After a few months, I'm satisfied with my desicion but I think GCE with nix would be interesting.

 ## About My Site Theme